by Reinout Debergh

-This includes 8.685 billion USD for carbon capture, utilization and storage (CCUS) to develop a carbon capture, utilization and storage network through the financing of various projects including direct air capture.
+This includes 8.685 billion USD for carbon capture, utilisation and storage (CCUS) to develop a carbon capture, utilisation and storage network through the financing of various projects including direct air capture.
 There is also 9.5 billion USD to speed up the research, development, demonstration, and deployment of hydrogen from clean energy sources .

 Given that climate change is already happening now, adaptation is also needed.
 Measures (in USD) include:

-- an 8.7 billion PROTECT program to increase the resilience of natural infrastructure such as wetlands;
+- an 8.7 billion program called Promoting Resilient Operations for Transformative, Efficient and Cost-saving Transportation (PROTECT) to increase the resilience of natural infrastructure such as wetlands;

 - a 500 million Healthy Streets Program to mitigate the urban heat island effect ;